Application of axiomatic formal theory to the Abraham--Minkowski controversy: Conservation Laws and Electrodynamics

 \section{Conservation Laws and $\{{\bf \Pi},{\bf B}\}$ Electrodynamics}

-The derivation of the continuity equation of a property flux density is described following Eq.~(\ref{EQn3.24}) as applying the divergence theorem to a Taylor series expansion of the property density field $\rho$ and the property flux density field ${\bf g}=\rho{\bf u}$ to unimpeded flow in an otherwise empty volume \cite{BIFox}.
-Here, we are modeling a dielectric as a dielectric-filled spacetime.
-As shown in Eq.~(\ref{EQf4.04}), the generalized temporal coordinate in this spacetime is $\tau$.
+The derivation of the continuity equation of a property flux density is described in Sec.
+3 as applying the divergence theorem to a Taylor series expansion of the property density field $\rho$ and the property flux density field ${\bf g}=\rho{\bf u}$ to a continuous flow in an otherwise empty volume \cite{BIFox}.
+Here, we are treating the continuous (continuum limit) flow of photons (light field) in an arbitrarily large, isotropic, homogeneous, simple linear dielectric that is modeled as a region of space in which the speed of light is $c/n$.
+Therefore, the conditions on the flow differ from the vacuum conditions that are assumed for the usual spacetime conservation laws that were discussed in Sec.~3.
+Microscopically, dielectrics are mostly empty space.
+But, in the continuum limit, dielectrics are continuous at all length scales and the light field cannot be treated as if it is flowing in an otherwise empty volume.

+It is necessary to modify the spacetime conservation laws that were presented in Sec.~3 for the flow of a photon fluid (light field) in a non-empty volume.
+As shown in Eq.~(\ref{EQw5.06}), the generalized temporal coordinate in a dielectric-filled volume is $\tau$.
 Then a continuity equation has the form

+in an arbitrarily large region of space that is filled with an isotropic, homogeneous, simple linear dielectric material.

-in a region of space in which light travels at $c/n$.
-We can compare the conservation laws in a dielectric-filled spacetime with the conservation laws 1)--5), Eqs.~(\ref{EQn3.25})--(\ref{EQn3.29}), in an empty volume.
+We can compare the conservation laws in a dielectric-filled spacetime with the vacuum conservation laws Eqs.~(\ref{EQw3.07})--(\ref{EQw3.10}), in an empty volume.

-1) Continuity equations in a dielectric have the form of Eq.~(\ref{EQf5.01}), instead of Eq.~(\ref{EQn3.24}).
-Writing a scalar continuity equations for energy and a scalar continuity equation for each of the three components of the momentum, row-wise, we obtain
+1) Continuity equations in a dielectric have the form of Eq.~(\ref{EQw6.01}), instead of Eq.~(\ref{EQw3.01}).
+Writing a scalar continuity equation for energy and a scalar continuity equation for each of the three components of the momentum, row-wise, we obtain the differential equation

-instead of Eq.~(\ref{EQn3.25}) as a condition for conservation of energy and momentum properties in a continuous unimpeded flow in a dielectric-filled spacetime, as opposed to a vacuum spacetime.
-The surface of a dielectric is a boundary between two regions of different photon density, consequently the usual assumption of incompressible flow that underlies Eq.~(\ref{EQn3.25}) is broken and there is a different continuity equation, Eq.~(\ref{EQf5.02}), for each value of $n$.
+instead of Eq.~(\ref{EQw3.03}) as a condition for conservation of energy and momentum for a continuous unimpeded flow in a dielectric-filled spacetime.
+The \textit{material} four-divergence operator